bidyashor-cloud/DataCenterOps-Lab/setup/vm-creation.md

-# 📄 **setup/vm-creation.md**

-# 🖥️ Creating My Virtual Machines for the DataCenterOps Lab
+# 🖥️ Creating My Virtual Machines for My Virtual Lab

-In this part of my DataCenterOps project, I created two Ubuntu Server virtual machines in VirtualBox.
-These VMs will act like simple servers so I can practice data center–style installation, configuration, and troubleshooting.
+In this part of my project, I created two Ubuntu Server virtual machines in VirtualBox.
+These VMs act as simple lab servers where I can practice Linux commands, installations, and troubleshooting.

 ---